-- matured to a confirmed fault code and the MIL is illuminated, a pending fault code shall be stored and available if the most recent monitoring event indicates the component is malfunctioning). - (iii) Manufacturers using alternate statistical protocols for MIL illumination as allowed in section (d)(2.2.1)(C) shall submit to the Executive Officer a protocol for setting pending fault codes.
-The Executive Officer shall approve the proposed protocol upon determining that, overall, it is equivalent to the requirements in sections (h)(4.4.1)(E)(i) and (ii) and that it effectively provides service technicians with a quick and accurate indication of a pending failure.

-(F) Permanent fault codes:

-- (i) Permanent fault codes for all components and systems shall be made available through the diagnostic connector in a standardized format that distinguishes permanent fault codes from both pending fault codes and confirmed fault codes. - (ii) A confirmed fault code shall be stored as a permanent fault code no later than the end of the ignition cycle and subsequently at all times that the confirmed fault code is commanding the MIL on (e.g., for currently failing systems but not during the 40 warm-up cycle self-healing process described in section (d)(2.3.1)(B)). - (iii) Permanent fault codes shall be stored in NVRAM and may not be erasable by any scan tool command (generic or enhanced) or by disconnecting power to the on-board computer. - (iv) Permanent fault codes shall be erasable if the engine control module is reprogrammed and the readiness status (refer to section (h)(4.1)) for all monitored components and systems are set to "not complete." - (v) The OBD system shall have the ability to store a minimum of four current confirmed fault codes as permanent fault codes in NVRAM.
-If the number of confirmed fault codes currently commanding the MIL on exceeds the maximum number of permanent fault codes that can be stored, the OBD system shall store the earliest detected confirmed fault codes as permanent fault codes.
-If additional confirmed fault codes are stored when the maximum number of permanent fault codes is already stored in NVRAM, the OBD system may not replace any existing permanent fault code with the additional confirmed fault codes. - (4.4.2) For vehicles using the SAE J1939 protocol for the standardized functions required in section (h): - (A) For all monitored components and systems, stored pending, MIL-on, and previously MIL-on fault codes shall be made available through the diagnostic connector in a standardized format in accordance with SAE J1939 specifications (i.e., Diagnostic Message (DM) 6, DM12, and DM23).
-Standardized fault codes conforming to SAE J1939 shall be employed. - (B) The stored fault code shall, to the fullest extent possible, pinpoint the likely cause of the malfunction.
-To the extent feasible, manufacturers shall use separate fault codes for every diagnostic where the diagnostic and repair procedure or likely cause of the failure is different.
-In general, rationality and functional diagnostics shall use different fault codes than
+- (E) Pending fault codes: - (i) Pending fault codes for all components and systems (including continuously and non-continuously monitored components) shall be made available through the diagnostic connector in accordance with SAE J1939 specifications (e.g., Diagnostic Message 6 (DM6)). - (ii) Manufacturers using alternate statistical protocols for MIL illumination as allowed in section (d)(2.2.2)(C) shall submit to the Executive Officer a protocol for setting pending fault codes.
+The Executive Officer shall approve the proposed protocol upon determining that, overall, it is equivalent to the requirements in sections (h)(4.4.2)(E)(i) and that it effectively provides service technicians with a quick and accurate indication of a pending failure. - (F) Permanent fault codes: - (i) Permanent fault codes for all components and systems shall be made available through the diagnostic connector in a standardized format that distinguishes permanent fault codes from pending fault codes, active fault codes, and previously active fault codes. - (ii) An active fault code shall be stored as a permanent fault code no later than the end of the ignition cycle and subsequently at all times that the active fault code is commanding the MIL on (e.g., for currently failing systems). - (iii) Permanent fault codes shall be stored in NVRAM and may not be erasable by any scan tool command (generic or enhanced) or by disconnecting power to the on-board computer. - (iv) Permanent fault codes shall be erasable if the engine control module is reprogrammed and the readiness status (refer to section (h)(4.1)) for all monitored components and systems are set to "not complete." - (v) The OBD system shall have the ability to store a minimum of four current active fault codes as permanent fault codes in NVRAM.
+If the number of active fault codes currently commanding the MIL on exceeds the maximum number of permanent fault codes that can be stored, the OBD system shall store the earliest detected active fault codes as permanent fault codes.
+If additional active fault codes are stored when the maximum number of permanent fault codes is already stored in NVRAM, the OBD system may not replace any existing permanent fault code with the additional active fault codes. - (4.5) Test Results - (4.5.1) Except as provided in section (h)(4.5.7), for all monitored components and systems identified in sections (e)(1) through (f)(8) and (g)(1), results of the most recent monitoring of the components and systems and the test limits established for monitoring the respective components and systems shall be stored and available through the data link in accordance with the standardized format specified in SAE J1979 for the ISO 15765-4 protocol or SAE J1939. - (4.5.2) The test results shall be reported such that properly functioning components and systems (e.g., "passing" systems) do not store test - 76 values outside of the established test limits.
+Test limits shall include both minimum and maximum acceptable values and shall be defined so that a test result equal to either test limit is a "passing" value, not a "failing" value.